Jennifer C. Harmon

 If you’re like I was, you might have a few important questions on your mind about visiting SeaWorld during COVID-19.

-Along with my sister-in-law Theresa, below I’ll be answering some questions about safety measures, the brand-new Sesame Palace, planning your trip and more.
+Along with my sister-in-law Theresa, below I’ll be answering some questions about safety measures, the brand-new Sesame Street Land, planning your trip and more.

 SeaWorld is actually Theresa’s top favorite place to go, and since she’s a single mom to a two-year-old toddler, I wanted her to join me in writing this story to get her unique, parental perspective on all things SeaWorld.